pyexcel/pyexcel/docs/source/guide.rst

 What is rnd_requirements.txt
 -------------------------------

 Usually, it is created when a dependent library is not released.
-Once the dependecy is installed(will be released), the future version of the dependency in the requirements.txt will be valid.
+Once the dependency is installed(will be released), the future version of the dependency in the requirements.txt will be valid.

 What is pyexcel-commons
 ---------------------------------